Anti-Flag

-Anti-Flag is an American punk rock band from Pittsburgh, Pennsylvania.
-The band is known for its left-wing political activism.
-Their current members include Justin Sane (vocals, guitar), Chris Head (guitar), Pat Thetic (drums), and Chris Barker or Chris No. 2 (vocals, bass).
-The band was originally formed by Justin Sane and Pat Thetic in 1988.
-Notable past members include the bassists Jamie "Cock" Towns and Andy Flag.
-Anti-Flag is also known for its advocacy of progressive political movements such as Greenpeace, Amnesty International, and the Occupy movement.
+Anti-Flag was an American punk rock band formed in Pittsburgh, Pennsylvania, in 1988.
+The band was known for its left-wing political activism.
+For the majority of the band's career, their members included Justin Sane (vocals and guitar), Chris Head (guitar), Pat Thetic (drums), and Chris Barker, also known as Chris No. 2 (vocals and bass).

+Gaining popularity through the punk underground, Anti-Flag controversially signed to RCA Records and released their major label debut For Blood and Empire in 2006.
+It contained singles such as "The Press Corpse" (which was the band's only appearance on the US Alternative Airplay chart) and "This is the End (For You My Friend)", which featured in multiple video games.

+The band remained active past their commercial peak, releasing a total of thirteen albums, the last of which came out months before their disbandment.
+The band also operated their own record label, A-F Records.

+Anti-Flag suddenly broke up in July 2023 amidst several rape and sexual assault allegations made against Sane.
+The other members directly condemned him and disbanded.

 History

 Early years (1988, 1992–1996)

 Anti-Flag was originally formed in 1988 by Justin Sane and Pat Thetic.
-Various guitarists and bassists joined and left the band during the band's early years, including Justin's sister, Lucy Fester, who was formerly part of the Chicago band Toothpaste.
+Various guitarists and bassists joined and left the band during the band's early years, including Sane's sister, Lucy Fester, who was formerly part of the Chicago band Toothpaste.
 The band failed to solidify and disbanded after performing in just one show.

-In 1992, Justin and Pat reformed the band with Andy Flag as their bassist.
+In 1992, Sane and Thetic reformed the band with Andy Flag as their bassist.
 A 17-song demo album called 17 Songs was released the same year.